BUIDLwithCartesi/cartesi-vscode-extension/README.md

 ## 🛠 Prerequisites

-Before installing and using the Cartesi visual stideo Code Extension, ensure your system meets the following requirements:
+Before installing and using the Cartana visual stideo Code Extension, ensure your system meets the following requirements:

 ## ✅ System Requirements